kplattret/kevinplattret.com/_posts/2014-03-05-2014-in-my-running-shoes.md

 * The Virgin London Marathon (26.2 miles), April 13th
 * The British 10k London Run (6.2 miles), July 13th

 The Virgin London Marathon will be my first ever marathon and I am really excited about it!
-To make sure I finish in a good time I am training on a regular basis and thanks to the clever devices that we carry on ourselves every day, you can track my progress at any time via my <a href="http://tribesports.com/users/kevinplattret/training/running?year=2014" target="_blank">Tribesports profile</a>!
+To make sure I finish in a good time I am training on a regular basis and thanks to the clever devices that we carry on ourselves every day, you can track my progress at any time via my [Tribesports profile](http://tribesports.com/users/kevinplattret/training/running?year=2014)!
 As you can see I'm already behind my target for this time of the year, but by publicly announcing my running goal I am hoping that you will keep an eye on my progress and help me ensure that I keep up with my target.

 ## Running for the youth

-To make this challenge count for others as well, I have chosen to raise money for <a href="http://ukyouth.org" target="_blank">UK Youth</a>; every penny donated will go straight to this great cause.
+To make this challenge count for others as well, I have chosen to raise money for [UK Youth](http://ukyouth.org); every penny donated will go straight to this great cause.
 We all deserve to have a good start in life; to have access to knowledge and skills that will help us build wonders and achieve our dreams, regardless of our background or differences.
 UK Youth is devoted to helping young people by enabling them to develop the tools they need for life, work and a better future.
 For one and for all.
-If you would like to contribute please visit my <a href="http://uk.virginmoneygiving.com/kplattret" target="_blank">donation page</a> and play a role in helping the youth!
+If you would like to contribute please visit my [donation page](http://uk.virginmoneygiving.com/kplattret) and play a role in helping the youth!

-Any form of support will be welcome of course, so feel free to send me encouragements on social media too - I'm on <a href="http://twitter.com/kplattret" target="_blank">Twitter</a> and <a href="http://facebook.com/kevinplattret" target="_blank">Facebook</a>.
+Any form of support will be welcome of course, so feel free to send me encouragements on social media too - I'm on [Twitter](https://twitter.com/kplattret) and [Facebook](https://facebook.com/kevinplattret).
 And if you feel like it, you could spread the word and share this blog post too.
 I would really appreciate it.